Table of Contents

 If you have scarlet fever and do not treat it, you’re at risk.
 It can lead to rheumatic fever, which can cause serious health problems.
 Complications are rare, but can include kidney, liver, or heart damage.
 You may get an ear, sinus, or skin infection, pneumonia, or arthritis.
-In rare cases, the bacteria can get into an open wound and your bloodstream.
-This can cause sepsis, which is life threatening.
+In rare cases, the bacteria can enter the bloodstream.
+This can cause sepsis, which is a life-threatening infection.

 Call your doctor if your condition does not improve after 24 hours of treatment or if you get new or worse symptoms.